rabiaf183/rabiaf183/README.md

 My purpose is to help community achieving the scalability we desire for a global supercomputer.

 - 💻 I do reserach in Cryptography(ZK),Ethereum, L2 scaling solutions and abstract protocol concepts.
-- ✍️  I write about Blockchain Infrastructure and interoperability.
+- ✍️  I write about Blockchain Infrastructure and Interoperability.
-- 📷I love building in Web3, photography and memes.
+- 📷 I love building in Web3, Photography and memes.

 <p align="center">
 <b> <font size="+8">Languages and Tools</font>